zextras/tech-doc/source/carbonio/storages.rst

 In order to create a remote *Primary Store* on a mailbox server a local "Incoming" directory must exist on that server.
-The default directory is :file:`/opt/zimbra/incoming`; you can check or modify the current value using these commands:
+The default directory is :file:`/opt/|carbonio|/incoming`; you can check or modify the current value using these commands:

 .. code:: bash

-   zxsuite config server get $(zmhostname) attribute incomingPath zxsuite config server set $(zmhostname) attribute incomingPath value /path/to/dir
+   carbonio config server get $(zmhostname) attribute incomingPath carbonio config server set $(zmhostname) attribute incomingPath value /path/to/dir

 .. _pws_local_cache: